Leave of Absence

 Employee Procedures for Requesting a Leave of Absence

-Complete the upper portion of the Leave request and give it to your supervisor when you talk with him/her about the time you will be away from work.
-Your supervisor will sign the form and send to it HR.
-You and your supervisor are to set a date when you will let him/her know if you will be returning to work as scheduled.
+Complete the upper portion of the Leave request.
+Give it to your supervisor when you talk with him/her about the time you will be away from work.
+Your supervisor will sign the form and send to it Benefits (firstname.lastname@example.org).

-You will receive a letter from Human Resources explaining the details of your leave, any reporting requirements, the impact of the time off on your pay and benefits and any additional paperwork.
-You will need to submit timecards reporting your absences.
-If you have questions about how to complete or submit a timecard, please contact your Payroll Specialist.
+You will receive a letter from Benefits explaining the details of your leave, any reporting requirements, the impact of the time off on your pay and benefits and any additional paperwork needed.
+Even if you do not routinely submit a timecard, you must submit timecards reporting your absences while on leave.
+If you need help with your timecard, contact your Payroll Specialist.

-If your leave is for your own medical condition, you will be required to provide a doctor's release to return to work.
-This release is to includes any restrictions or limitations you have in performing your job.
+If the leave is for your own medical condition, you must provide a Fitness for Duty release to return to work.
+This release must include any restrictions or limitations you have in performing your job.
 A release to return to work is not required if the Leave of Absence is for a family member’s health condition.

 Manager/Supervisor Procedures for Processing